JC-127/Warhammer-40K-Table-Top-Simulator/Mercado_Warhammer40KTableTopSimulator.md

 - IDE debugger will ensure there are no errors, so use this frequently.

 ***Building***
--Java based IDE is preferred since the implementation of a GUI in Java is easier.
+- Java based IDE is preferred since the implementation of a GUI in Java is easier.
--Java debugger frequently used will ensure minimal errors of logic flaw.
+- Java debugger frequently used will ensure minimal errors of logic flaw.

 **Running**
 - Still a Work In Progress so expect it not to be created or implemented yet.